ramakarl/libmin/README.md

 ### by [Rama Karl](http://ramakarl.com) (c) 2023.
 MIT license

 Libmin stands for *minimal utility library* for computer graphics.
-Libmin combines multiple useful functions into a single library but with no external dependencies.
+Libmin combines multiple useful functions into a single direct-compile framework with no external dependencies.
 Projects with BSD and MIT Licenses have been merged into libmin.
 The full library is MIT Licensed.<br>

 The functionality in Libmin includes: